Born into care: infants becoming looked after in Scotland – rates, recurrence and outcomes

 This research builds on earlier work in the Born into Care series by Professor Karen Broadhurst and colleagues, which illuminated the volume and proportion of infants and newborns subject to care proceedings in the family courts in England (Broadhurst et al., 2018) and Wales (Alrouh et al., 2019), updated in 2021 (Pattinson et al., 2021).

-The aims of this study are to investigate:
+The aims of this study were to investigate:

 - the scale and trends in newborns and infants becoming looked after away from home via the Children’s Hearings System in Scotland, including area-level variations and the association with levels of deprivation;